advocations/skype/AnonymousMeetingJoin.md

   });
   ```

-4.  **Alternatively:** clients may also join the meeting by starting the audio service.
+4.  **Alternatively:** Clients can join the meeting by starting the audio service or video service, as shown below.

+  Join the meeting by starting the audio service.

   ```js
   conversation.audioService.start().then(function() {
 	// Successfully joined conversation audio
   });
   ```

-  or clients can join the meeting by starting the video service.
+  Join the meeting by starting the video service.

   ```js
   conversation.videoService.start().then(function() {